 The MSCE Program Directors take active roles in advising all students.
 Drs.
-Farrar and Lo Re will meet with students at the end of the first academic year to assess satisfaction with the program, progress and issues with protocol development, plans for finding a post-training academic position, and any other items that arise.
+Farrar and Jones will meet with students at the end of the first academic year to assess progress with the program, satisfaction with the outcomes, and any issues with protocol development, plans for finding a post-training academic position, and any other items that arise.